patricklam/plam.new-webpage/content/post/20201002-september.md

 </div>

-The University of Waterloo has officially declared that Winter 2021 will be mostly-remote like Fall 2020 was.
+The University of Waterloo has officially declared that Winter 2021 will be mostly-remote, i.e. like Fall 2020 was.
 So we'll be staying in New Zealand for a while.
 Feels like a good call with the numbers increasing again in Quebec and Ontario.
-Fortunately, I have a NZ work visa good through June 2021 and MP is applying for Partner of a Worker Work visa (after waiting on the interim visa for almost 6 months after applying for a Visitor visa).
+Fortunately, I have a NZ work visa good through June 2021 and MP is applying for Partner of a Worker Work visa (after waiting on an interim visa for almost 6 months after applying for a Visitor visa; fun fact: interim visas expire after 6 months).

 ## COVID-19
 Worldwide situation: NZ has no community transmission and continues to